The summer is a wonderful time for children to read what they most enjoy, to learn new things, and to have fun!

 Magazines are a great way for kids to practice reading, to learn new things, and to develop their vocabulary.
 You may be able to find your child's favorite magazine at the public library, or you can get a subscription at your home.

-To see suggestions of some good English-language magazines for children, check out Reading Rockets' magazine list.
-If you are interested in a Spanish-language magazine, try IGUANA Magazine.
+To see suggestions of some good magazines for children, check out these bilingual magazines and Reading Rockets' magazine list in English.
 (Partnership for Learning, LCA / FNSB Public Library, CCLD)

 Great summer reading habits